meg768/rpi-display/raspberry/README.md

 ## Testing circuitry

+The pulsing color test (-D4) is really a good test to see if all your circuitry is done right.
 This test below is for a 96x96 square matrix.
-See https://github.com/hzeller/rpi-rgb-led-matrix for more information.
+See https://github.com/hzeller/rpi-rgb-led-matrix for more information about parameters.

 	$ cd ~/rpi-display/raspberry/rpi-rgb-led-matrix
 	$ sudo ./led-matrix -P3 -c3 -D4